 Young people often need to have braces to straighten their teeth and prevent further problems as they age and this too, is usually extremely expensive.
-Some people decide to go overseas for dental treatment because it is so much cheaper.
+Some people decide to go overseas for dental treatment, such as Dental Veneers, because it is so much cheaper.
 However, is this really a good idea?
 Here are some pros and cons for doing so.

 If you have small front teeth either due to wear or because of genetics, it may give you a gummy smile.
 This can make you feel embarrassed and impact your social and even your work life.
 An attractive smile makes most people more self confident.
 Consulting with a dentist will usually find a way to overcome this or other dental problems.